2nd Lt. Robert James Noel Stuart1

 Emma Georgiana Diana Stevens1,2

-Emma Georgiana Diana Stevens was the daughter of General Arthur Stevens and Georgiana Dickson.3,1 She married Sir Andrew John Stuart, 6th Earl Castle Stewart, son of Rev. Hon.
+Emma Georgiana Diana Stevens was born on 16 November 1858.3 She was the daughter of Maj.-Gen. Arthur Stevens and Georgiana Eliza Dickson.4,1 She married Andrew John Stuart, 6th Earl Castle Stewart, son of Rev. Hon.
 Andrew Godfrey Stuart and Hon.
-Catherine Anne Wingfield, on 23 September 1876.1 She died on 5 December 1949.1
+Catherine Anne Wingfield, on 23 September 1876.1 She died on 5 December 1949 at age 91.1

 From 23 September 1876, her married name became Stuart.
-As a result of her marriage, Emma Georgiana Diana Stevens was styled as Countess Castle Stewart on 5 June 1914.
+After her marriage, Emma Georgiana Diana Stevens was styled as Countess Castle Stewart on 5 June 1914.

-Children of Emma Georgiana Diana Stevens and Sir Andrew John Stuart, 6th Earl Castle Stewart
+Children of Emma Georgiana Diana Stevens and Andrew John Stuart, 6th Earl Castle Stewart

 Citations